dulcedu/BlockchainPublicRegulationFabric-Food/README.md

 }
 ```

 A successful execution of the transaction will change the status of `productListing` to `CHECKCOMPLETED`.
-Now perform a `transferListing` transaction to transfer the products to retailer.
+Now perform a `transferListing` transaction to transfer the products to the retailer.

 ```json
 {